Make a DIY diffuser necklace out of natural terra cotta clay! The clay is affordable, easy to shape, and it retains grooves that trap essential oils.

 - string (hemp, fishing line, leather, etc.)

-- push pin or needle to make hole
+- push pin or needle to make a hole

 - essential oils (find pure, therapeutic-grade EOs here)